-The importance of developing someone isn’t only key for those seeking new jobs, it’s important for your current team too.
-In a candidate led market, headhunting is rife.
+The importance of developing someone isn’t the only key for those seeking new jobs, it’s important for your current team too.
+In a candidate-led market, headhunting is rife.
 Every employer wants good people and more worryingly, they want your good people.

 Interestingly, whilst we all go to work in order to earn money – and a pay rise is always welcome – recent studies show that over 80% of employees are more likely to stay in a job that offers on-going training and development.
 It stands to reason, as we all want to progress.

-So what does development and training look like?
+So what do development and training look like?
 It isn’t just an expensive external course or playing a DVD in the boardroom, it’s also on the job coaching and mentoring.

 We often talk about the difference between “telling” and “coaching”.
 With time always precious, when a member of your team comes to you with a question or a problem, the chances are that as a more experienced professional you know the answer, so for speed, it’s easier just to tell them what to do.